Master of Theology (2-year program – 48 units)

 Residence requirement: 24 units to be taken at Rochester University

-- Exercise, through their readings, actions, and writings a critical assessment of the primary texts of Christianity.
+- Students, through their reading and applied theory, are able to produce a critical assessment of the primary texts of Christianity through various modes of written and spoken discourse.

-- Relate the biblical, historical, and theological dimensions, and the contemporary implications to the Christian faith.
+- Students can interpret the biblical, historical, and theological dimensions of the Christian faith and the contemporary implications of that knowledge.

-- Describe ways in which the study of theology serves the on-going life of the Church and its members.
+- Students are able to prescribe ways in which the study of theology serves Christian organizations and their members.

-- Articulate effective approaches to promote the gospel.
+- Students can prepare effective strategies and methods to promote the gospel.

 Applicants must meet the following minimum requirements to be considered for admission to the Master of Theology program: